 Have a good look at this report.
 Make sure that you agree with everything and that there are no mistakes on it.
-One mistake could be the difference between a good or a bad credit record.
+One mistake could be the difference between a high or a low credit score.

-It may even be the deciding factor on whether or not you qualify for finance approval from a credit provider.
+It may even be the deciding factor on whether or not you qualify for finance approval from a lender.
 If there are any mistakes, get them rectified.
 If not, download your credit report and print a copy out.